facebookresearch/hydra/website/docs/tutorials/structured_config/5_schema.md

 id: schema
 title: Structured config schema
 ---
-We have seen how to use Structured Configs as configuration, but they can also be used as a schema validating configuration files!
+We have seen how to use Structured Configs as configuration, but they can also be used as schema validating configuration files!
-When Hydra loads a configuration, it looks for config with the same name in the `ConfigStore`.
+When Hydra loads a configuration file, it looks for a config with the same name in the `ConfigStore`.
 If found, it is used as the schema for the newly loaded config.

 This is an example of defining and stores one schema for db/mysql and another for db/postgresql.